 I firmly believe the fall of Assad is inevitable, as the momentum for doing so is also getting close, but as negotiations and agreements before heading have not been yet identified by the major geostrategic powers, nothing will be done.

-Dimitris is deeply involved in the analysis of the Greek financial crisis in Eurozone.
-He has been interviewed and contributed to analysis over this topic by national, European and regional broadcasting networks, media, and journals, such as Euronews, Al Jazeera, La Razon, Sputnik, Russia Today, Newsweek, Financier Worldwide, Die Welt, Handelsblatt, BBC, Today's Zaman, Hurriyet, El Pais, El Mundo, among others.
+Dimitris is deeply involved in the analysis of the Greek financial crisis in Eurozone, the political and geopolitical shifts globally, with emphasis in EU and MENA region.
+His analyses and interviews have been featured in national, European and regional broadcasting networks, media, and journals, such as Bloomberg, Euronews, Associated Press, Al Jazeera, El Pais, Publico, El Mundo, La Razon, Sputnik, Russia Today, Newsweek, Financier Worldwide, Die Welt, Handelsblatt, BBC, Nouvel Observateur, Anadolu, Hurriyet, among others.

 He has studied political science and international affairs at the Universities of Athens and Geneva.
 Dimitris is founding member of the Research Committee on Geopolitics (RC-41) of the International Political Science Association, and the Model of the European Union of the Galatasary University.
 He has been a guest speaker at numerous international academic and governmental conferences, summer schools and symposia in Europe.